Best Buys

 Included Meals: Breakfast

 From one glorious national park to another… today’s backdrop is the end-of-Earth escarpments of Nitmiluk National Park, carved by rivers millions of years ago.
 Cruising through Nitmiluk (Katherine) Gorge is a humbling experience even before you know the region’s history.
 Small wonder freshwater crocs and all manner of birds call the cavern home.
-See how many sets of eyes you can see peering at you from the water’s surface.

 Hotel: Contour Hotel Katherine